Olaussen/Olaussen/README.md

 - 📚 Studying M.Sc in Informatics - Artificial Intelligence at [NTNU][ntnu]!
 - 🔭 Done with B.Sc. in Informatics from [NTNU][ntnu]!
+- 😎 Founder of the meme programming group [Angstboksen][angstboksen]!
 - 🌱 I’m currently learning everything there is to learn 🤣
 - 🥅 2020 Goals: Maybe finish a project before starting on a new one for a change 😁
 - 🎯 2021 Goals: Continue the ways of 2020, where I actually finished some projects 😁